All Engineering Subjects ListElectronics and Communication Engineering

 What are Analog Circuits?

-The voltage signal shown graphically in the below figure is called an analog signal.
-The name derives from the fact that such a signal is analogous to the physical signal that it represents.
-The magnitude of an analog signal can take on any value; that is, the amplitude of an analog signal exhibits a continuous variation over its range of activity.
+The voltage signal shown in the figure below is called an analog signal.
+The name derives from the fact that such a signal is analogous to the physical signal it represents.
+The magnitude of an analog signal can take any value; that is, the amplitude of an analog signal exhibits a continuous variation over its range of activity.
 Electronic circuits that process such signals are known as analog circuits.

 Analog Circuits

-Given below are some links to important topics that will help you understand analog circuits better if you want to study more about it:
+Given below are some links to important topics that will help you understand analog circuits:

 Overview of Analog Circuits